-Homemade Vegan Lemon Curd is tangy, perfectly sweet and SO easy to make!
-Creamy and smooth, with no eggs.
-Perfect for scones, biscuits and other baked goods!
-10 minutes is all you need.
+Homemade Vegan Lemon Curd is tangy, perfectly sweet and SO easy to make in 10 minutes!
+Creamy and smooth, with no eggs or dairy.
+Perfect for scones, pound cake, crepes and so much more!

-If you are a lemon dessert kind of person, you are going to fall in love with this easy homemade lemon curd!
+If you are a lemon dessert kind of person, you are going to fall in love with this best vegan lemon curd recipe!
 It’s so creamy, rich, smooth and intensely flavorful.
-There are usually eggs involved in lemon curd, but it’s totally unnecessary.
-No one would guess this stuff is vegan!
+There are usually eggs involved in lemon curd, but not with this recipe.
+No one would guess this sweet condiment is vegan!

 I find myself licking it straight off the spoon, but you are going to want to put in on everything, from biscuits and scones, to pancakes and waffles, crepes and even in between cake layers!